agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 > Flash Update - Metagenomics [kahoot](https://kahoot.it/?_ga=2.264238917.871462812.1568207895-297922416.1568207895)

-* Unexpectedly, a single patient has proven abnormally resistant to antibiotics, suggesting the *Salmonella* is not the only pathogen involved, even though it is the only pathogen successfully isolated.
-This patient has had their fecal metagenome sequenced.
-Use the AMR++ Galaxy workflow (http://galaxylab.mcmaster.ca) to screen these data for antimicrobial resistance genes.
-Note: these data have been pre-screened for host DNA sequences, so to keep things fast we are only screening for host against human chromosome 21 since AMR++ cannot skip host screening entirely.
+* Unexpectedly, a single patient has proven abnormally resistant to antibiotics, suggesting the *Salmonella* is not the only pathogen involved, even though it is the only pathogen successfully isolated by culture.
+This patient has had their fecal metagenome sequenced and assembled by the McArthur lab.
+Use the Resistance Gene Identifier (part of http://card.mcmaster.ca) to screen these putative AMR alleles for antimicrobial resistance genes.
+Note: the predicted alleles may only be fragments, so use RGI's Low Quality/Coverage setting and include Loose hits.

 <a name="questions"></a>
 ## Questions